CNCLgithub/EIG-faces/README.md

 render   # render
 ```

 NOTE on MATLAB: Matlab scripts in this repo are tested in version 2016b and before.
-If you are using a newer version of MATLAB, you may need to replace the lines where the function `hardcopy` is called with the following. (`hardcopy` is discountined apparently.)
+If you are using a newer version of MATLAB, you may need to replace the lines where the function `hardcopy` is called with the following. (`hardcopy` is discontinued apparently.)

 `img = print('-RGBImage');`